MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/rooms-release-note.md

 - Share HDMI audio to meeting participants in Teams meeting
 - Cortana voice skills (Preview)
 - Prevent unmuting based on audio permissions when Teams Rooms joins as attendee.
 For more information, see [Manage attendee audio permissions in Teams Meetings](https://support.microsoft.com/office/manage-attendee-audio-permissions-in-teams-meetings-f9db15e1-f46f-46da-95c6-34f9f39e671a).
-- Spotlight someone's video from Teams Room console and consume spotlighted video on room displays
+- Spotlight someone's video from Teams Rooms console and consume spotlighted video on room displays

 > [!NOTE]
 > Cortana voice skills are available for select audio peripherals for tenants located in the United States.
 Additional countries or regions will be added in the future.
 For more information, see [Cortana voice assistance in Teams](../cortana-in-teams.md)